Evan Wang (王潇)

 - Divya Victor, 2022 PEN America Open Book Award Winner

-王潇/Evan Wang is the 2025 National Youth Poet Laureate of the United States, the first male and East Asian individual to hold this title, and author of Slow Burn (Northwestern University Press, 2026), winner of the Drinking Gourd Chapbook Poetry Prize and finalist for the Vinyl 45 Chapbook Prize.
+王潇/Evan Wang is the 2025 National Youth Poet Laureate of the United States, the first male and East Asian individual to hold this title, and author of Slow Burn (Northwestern University Press, 2026), the youngest winner of the Drinking Gourd Chapbook Poetry Prize and finalist for the Vinyl 45 Chapbook Prize.
 His work appears in POETRY Magazine, The Kenyon Review, The Journal, RHINO, Sixth Finch, Waxwing, The Margins, and elsewhere, and has been featured at and recognized by the Biden White House, Button Poetry, NPR, TEDx, Princeton Prize in Race Relations, Pennsylvania Senate, and more.
-Evan has earned invitations to perform at venues such as the U.S. Department of Education, the Smithsonian Institution, the Roosevelt House Public Policy Institute, and the Miami Book Fair, and for festivals such as Wawa Welcome America, where he was included on the 2021 Expressions of Freedom Firework Soundtrack, which played during a firework show under the Ben Franklin Bridge in Philadelphia.
+Evan has earned invitations to perform at venues such as the U.S. Department of Education, the Smithsonian Institution, the Roosevelt House Public Policy Institute, and the Miami Book Fair, and for festivals such as Wawa Welcome America, where he was included on the 2021 Expressions of Freedom Firework Soundtrack, which played during a firework show under the Ben Franklin Bridge in Philadelphia, and the Smithsonian Folklife Festival.
+In 2025, Evan was celebrated at the United Nations Headquarters in New York City for International Youth Day alongside youth leaders from 84 different countries.
 He is the recipient of two National YoungArts Awards, a Scholastic National Gold Medal, the Coca-Cola Scholarship, and was a commended 2024 Foyle Young Poet of the Year.
-Evan serves as the editor-in-chief of Hominum Journal, the director of the Montgomery County Youth Poet Laureate Program, and a member of the Indian Valley Arts Foundation Board of Directors, where he raised over $28,000 for arts programming.
-Awarded the Joyful Abundance Emerging Artist Commissioning Award, he is currently working on creating a new choral piece premiering in June 2026 by the Mendelssohn Chorus of Philadelphia at Rodeph Shalom, the oldest Ashkenazic synagogue in the Western Hemisphere.
+Evan served as the editor-in-chief of Hominum Journal, the director of the Montgomery County Youth Poet Laureate Program, and a member of the Indian Valley Arts Foundation Board of Directors, where he raised over $40,000 for arts programming.
+Evan is currently working on creating a new choral piece premiering in June 2026 by the Mendelssohn Chorus of Philadelphia at Rodeph Shalom, the oldest Ashkenazic synagogue in the Western Hemisphere.
 Evan will be attending Harvard University in the fall.

 Evan Wang (王潇)